witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 | [Price-**OMG/USDT-6**](https://github.com/witnet/witnet-price-feed-examples/blob/master/requests/OmgUsdtPrice.js) | **`fb2c7795`** | `fb2c779532e89f660244ccdd71749e8d75b3e53a8fc0d5531ef814f8b8300eef`

 {% hint style="success" %}
-Clicking on any of the captions above will take you to the Javascript equivalent of the **RADON script** that will be processed by the Witnet oracle on every single price update of the corresponding currency pair.
+Clicking on any of the captions above will take you to the Javascript equivalent of the **RADON script** that is processed by the Witnet oracle on every single price update of the corresponding currency pair.
 {% endhint %}

 {% hint style="tip" %}